become part of our team today

 summer positions - open

-All candidates MUST be students between 16 and 30 years old
+• Applicants must be between 16 and 30 years old due to grant funding requirements

 Museum coordinator